Fit for Art Patterns

 Our patterns and pattern variations come from our own desire to create comfortable and creative clothing that fits our figures and our busy lifestyles.
 Fit for Art Patterns introduced its first sewing pattern, the Tabula Rasa Jacket, to the market in 2011.
 Designed for sewers, quilters and wearable artists, it offers a flattering “blank slate” for creative expression.
 Our second major pattern, Eureka!
 Pants that Fit, followed in 2012; after all, great looking jackets need to be worn with well-fitting pants!
 In 2014, we introduced the Tabula Rasa Knit Tee & Tunic, a very versatile pattern for knit tops.
 Once you’ve fitted our patterns to your figure, you can use them to create a wardrobe for every season and occasion with the supplemental Variation and Detail patterns.
 Read more about our sewing philosophy.

 Rae Cumbie, Creative Director

 Perhaps best known for her custom wedding and special occasion gowns, Rae has been creating custom clothing professionally for more than 20 years.
-During that time she has received many awards and accolades for her skill and creativity.
+During that time, she has received many awards and accolades for her skill and creativity.
 For more than 10 years, Rae has also been creating wearable art jackets, perfecting the fit on her many clients in the Baltimore area.

-Rae is also a nationally respected teacher.
+Rae is also a nationally respected teacher and author.
 As a result of teaching jacket making to weavers, she saw the problems fiber artists encounter when translating their creations to a garment.
 Rae began to envision a pattern that offered the versatility and fit fiber artists wanted.
 A grant from the Potomac Fiber Arts Guild provided Rae with an opportunity to collaborate with quilters and weavers that ultimately resulted in the Tabula Rasa Jacket.

 You can find out more about Rae and her work at RaeCumbie.com.